- Safety and Health Topics

 - OSHA has no specific standard on autoclaving used medical instruments.
-(2004, September 3).
+(September 3, 2004).
 Refers to guidelines and recommendations on the use and monitoring of sterilization equipment in dental healthcare settings by the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA), which may also have relevant information in connection with that agency's approval of autoclaves, as OSHA has no specific standard.

 - Whether dental anesthetic carpules are considered to be "contaminated sharps" or "regulated waste".

 standard requirement that employees use gloves in the dental setting when there is hand contact with blood or "other potentially infectious material" (OPIM) which includes saliva in dental procedures as well as any body fluid

-- Classification of saliva in dental procedures under the bloodborne pathogens standard.
-(1996, February 15).
+(February 15, 1996).
 Based upon the recommendations of the CDC with regard to precautions in dentistry and the necessity for assuring employee protection against all bloodborne pathogens, we have concluded that retaining "saliva

 select traditional protective clothing, such as clinic jackets, lab coats, or uniforms since this type of clothing is designed to serve as a barrier to strike-through and would protect underlying garments or skin.

 - Orthodontics wires considered as "sharps" under CPL 2-2.44D.
-(1990, May 25).
+(May 25, 1990).
 Determines since the ends of orthodontic wires can penetrate the skin their contamination with blood can reasonably be anticipated.
 OSHA believes that they must be classified as "sharps" under the above referenced Instruction and standard and disposed of accordingly.

 - The dental industry's concern regarding compliance with certain provisions of the Hazard Communications Standard.
-(1997, February 6).
+(February 6, 1997).
 Determined that MSDSs are required for dental devices which are not exempt from coverage under the "article" or "consumer products" provisions of the HCS.

 - The first table identifies "Dental Devices Which Require Manufacturer's Determination for Presence of Hazardous Chemicals and, if Present, Would Then Require a MSDS."